The New Mutants (film)

-The New Mutants is a 2020 American superhero horror film based on the Marvel Comics team of the same name.
+The New Mutants is a 2020 American superhero horror film based on the Marvel Comics superhero team the New Mutants.
 It is a spin-off film in the X-Men film series and the thirteenth and final installment overall.
-The film was directed by Josh Boone from a screenplay he wrote with Knate Lee, and it stars Blu Hunt, Anya Taylor-Joy, Charlie Heaton, Alice Braga, Maisie Williams, Henry Zaga, and Adam Beach.
+The film was directed by Josh Boone from a screenplay he wrote with Knate Lee, and stars Maisie Williams, Anya Taylor-Joy, Charlie Heaton, and Alice Braga.
 In the film, a group of young mutants held in a secret facility fight to save themselves.

 Boone and Lee first began work on the film after Boone completed The Fault in Our Stars (2014).
 The pair pitched a potential film trilogy to X-Men producer Simon Kinberg, and in May 2015 they were officially signed on to the project.
 Taylor-Joy and Williams were rumored to be cast in March 2016 and were confirmed over a year later when the rest of the cast filled out.
-Filming took place in Boston, Massachusetts, from July to September 2017, primarily at Medfield State Hospital, with an April 2018 release in mind.
-The film was then delayed while reshoots were planned and Disney began the process of acquiring production company 20th Century Fox.
+Filming took place in Boston, Massachusetts, from July to September 2017, primarily at Medfield State Hospital, with the release date of April 13, 2018 in mind.
+The film was then delayed while reshoots were planned to be done and Disney began the process of acquiring production company 20th Century Fox.
 After the acquisition was completed, Boone returned to work on the film, and it was completed without reshoots in March 2020.

 The New Mutants was theatrically released in the United States on August 28, 2020, by 20th Century Studios.
-The film received mixed reviews from critics and grossed $49.2 million worldwide against a production budget of $67–80 million, becoming a box office bomb.
+The film received mixed reviews from critics and underperformed in the box-office, grossing $49.2 million worldwide against a production budget of $67–80 million, becoming the lowest-grossing film in the X-Men film series overall.